-Security: Security means that proper controls (such as computers, network hardware, and other devices that financial data goes through) are in place to prevent breaches as well as, have the ability to fixes issues should they occur.
+Security: Security means that proper controls (such as computers, network hardware, and other devices that financial data goes through) are in place to prevent breaches as well as, have the ability to fix issues should they occur.

 Change Management: Your process for new users and computer updates falls into this category.
 This also means any new software installed and changes to databases are recorded, including when they changed and who the user was who made the changes.

 Backup Procedure: There must be a backup of sensitive data.
 This includes data from third parties and data stored off-site.

-Knowing what to expect from an auditor may help the process of a SOX compliance run smoothly.
+Knowing what to expect from an auditor may help the process of SOX compliance run smoothly.

 The Sarbanes-Oxley Act encompasses many different portions regarding corporate responsibility.
 The entire act is 66 pages, but there are a few sections that should be highlighted for a business to understand and be prepared for an upcoming SOX compliance audit.
-Here are a few of the main sections as to not feel overwhelmed with the entirety of the act:
+Here are a few of the main sections so as to not feel overwhelmed with the entirety of the act:

 Section 302: Corporate Responsibility for Financial Reports

 This section covers the responsibility the CEO and CFO have for accurate documentation of all financial reports.
 It focuses on the Disclosure Control and Procedures where the CEO and CFO must sign to certify that they are personally responsible for establishing and maintaining disclosure controls and procedures and identified any changes in internal controls that occurred.

 Section 401: Disclosures in Periodic Reports